 Grossglockner, Hochalpenstrasse, Austria

-The iconic Austrian Alps are a favourite destination for many.
+The iconic Austrian Alps are a favourite destination for many and definitely one of Europe’s top road trips.
 If you’re like me and you don’t mind making the trek upwards and onwards then making the drive up and reaching a height of over 2,500m may just be your thing.
 The 48km (just under 30 miles) stretch of land is a relatively short drive.
 It’s one you can drive through in about an hour, but boasts some of the most scenic sights in Europe.
 From majestic mountain peaks to tranquil lakes, there’s so much to see.